Wallet Generation

 - Write down the 12 recovery words (Seed phrase).
 You can use this seed phrase with your password to recover your wallet on a different computer using Wasabi or another BIP 38 compliant wallet.
 If you have only the recovery words, but not the password, then you cannot spend the bitcoin nor recover this wallet.
 But whoever has both, gets full access to all the transaction history and gains control over every satoshi locked up in this wallet.

 Backup your recovery words!

 Without the recovery words (Seed phrase) and the password, you cannot recover your wallet.
 So tripple check that you have a proper backup!
-Make sure the backup is separate from the password, which decrypts the recovery words.
+Make sure the backup is separate from the password.